 - Praying together and talking about the Gospels at home

-Records show that effective partnerships with parents and carers are reflected in a more successful performance by children at school.
+Records show that effective partnerships with families are reflected in a more successful performance by children at school.

 The school has issued a ‘Home/School Contract’ which outlines various expectations and responsibilities.
-Copies are available at the school.
+Copies are available from the school.

 Parental Concerns/Complaints Procedure

-If you have any concerns, you are encouraged to raise them initially with the Headteacher who will be able to discuss them either there and then or at a mutually agreed time.
+If you have any concerns, you are encouraged to raise them initially with you child’s class teacher or with the Headteacher who will be able to discuss them either there and then, or at a mutually agreed time.

 The Local Education Authority, in accordance with the requirement of the Secretary of State, under Section 23 of the 1988 Education Reform Act, has established a procedure to consider complaints concerning the way schools’ Governing Bodies and the Education Authorities act in relation to the school’s curriculum and other related matters.
 This procedure is outlined in a document in Welsh and English, which is available from the Education Authority.